Lorti/manu.ninja/_posts/2017-08-09-functional-reactive-game-programming-rxjs-5-immutable-js-and-three-js.md

 * three.js The Wind Waker's Cartoon Water Shader _(to be decided)_
 * three.js Explosion with Particles/Sprites _(to be decided)_

 The series is intended to help fellow developers who try to achieve similar goals.
 Keep in mind, that I am also constantly learning.
-If you have improvement suggestions or spot an error please don't hesitate to mention it in the comments section or on [Twitter].
+If you have improvement suggestions or spot an error please don't hesitate to mention it in the comment section or on [Twitter].

 [Breakout]: https://manu.ninja/functional-reactive-game-programming-rxjs-breakout
 [Telegram]: https://telegram.org/blog/games